-As of early September 2014, a total of 2,751 sockeye salmon had been climbing over the lower Snake River’s Lower Granite Dam this year which is the eighth and final hydro project the fish must hurdle on their 900-mile journey up the Columbia, Snake and Salmon rivers.
-The 2014 return has eclipsed what had been the modern-day record annual count, 2,201 in 2010.
+In 2014, a total of 2,775 sockeye salmon had climbed over the lower Snake River’s Lower Granite Dam which is the eighth and final hydro project the fish must hurdle on their 900-mile journey up the Columbia, Snake and Salmon rivers.
+The 2014 return eclipsed what had been the modern-day record annual count of 2,201 fish in 2010.
 That record goes back to 1975, the year construction of Lower Granite was completed.

-Those fish that have cleared Lower Granite Dam in 2014 still have about 400 miles to swim upriver to reach central Idaho’s Sawtooth Valley.
-A total of 1,313 Snake River sockeye have made their way up that home stretch to the Sawtooth Valley through early September, a number that is approaching the 2010 record total of 1,355 for the season.
+Those fish that have cleared Lower Granite Dam still have about 400 miles to swim upriver to reach central Idaho’s Sawtooth Valley.
+A total of 1,477 Snake River sockeye made their way up that home stretch to the Sawtooth Valley, a number that surpassed the 2010 record total of 1,355 for the season.

 The 2014 total represents fish trapped and sampled, for the most part, on Redfish Lake Creek.
 A portion of those fish have ultimately been passed through to continue their journey toward the lake.
 Others have been transported to the IDFG’s Eagle Hatchery near Boise where they will be held until mid-month.
 A portion of those fish will be spawned at Eagle to perpetuate the hatchery program whole some will be returned to central Idaho for release into Redfish Lake so that they can spawn naturally